d-w-moore/python-irodsclient/README.md

 >>> obj.metadata['key2'] = iRODSMeta.builder(value='value5', units='units2')
 ```

-Lest there should be a misunderstanding, this statement as given will clear
+Lest there should be a misunderstanding, this form of assignment will also clear
 any other pre-existing AVUs with a name field of 'key2' before the requested assignment is
 actually made.

 Be aware that use of the indexing form on obj.metadata to retrieve AVUs
-with code such as the following:
+with code such as

 ```
 x = obj.metadata['key1']
 ```

 can also act in ways unexpected by the unwary developer.
 If multiple AVUs
-exist with the given name field, one will be chosen and returned at random.
+exist under the given name field, one will be chosen and returned at random.

-For this reason, the indexing form is better considered an artifact of convenience
+For these reasons, the indexed assignment may be better considered an artifact of convenience
-rather than reliable and straightforward coding practice.
-For unambiguous intent, the
+rather than reliable, straightforward coding practice.
+For clear and unambiguous intent, the
-canonical iRODS API endpoints should be preferred, namely with calls such as:
+canonical iRODS API endpoints should be used, with calls such as

 ```python
 obj.metadata.set('mykey1','myvalue1')